khofstadter/CS220-AU-portfolio/index.md

 # Joe Chen
 Hi, this is Joe, I'm from Shanghai China.
-I do interested in video games, I was high ranked in many games for example, league of legens, APEX Legens, PUBG etc.
+I am interested in video games, I used to have high ranked in many games for example, league of legens, APEX Legens, PUBG etc.
 I used to ride horses, if you know a bit about equestrain then dreessage is what I focused on.
-Equestrain is a good sport that you can interact with horses, you could exactly feel your horse's feeling and mood.
+Equestrain is a good sport that you can interact with horses, you could exactly feel your horse's feeling and mood by the action between you and the horse.
+I also be attracted by technical devices such as computer, laptop, and smartphone.
+I have a bit experience and knowledge about these devices (but honesly just the hardware), and I like to spend some casual time to update them.

 ## Social media